meshonline/Screen-Space-Global-Illumination/README.md

 It is a simplified version of physics based global illumination.

+To lighten the background, I notice that rim pixels can emit lights to side, back and front, so we can treat rim pixels as point lights, the background can receive lights from rim pixels.

+The enhanced version is:

+GI = lightColor * mix(dot(lightNormal, lightToPixelNormal), 0.5, rim) * max(0, dot(pixelNormal, pixelToLightNormal)) / Distance

+Where rim is:

+rim = 1.0 - abs(dot(lightNormal, vec3(0, 0, 1)))

 ### Screenshot
 I use Urho3D game engine to test the effect, here is a screenshot: